ffortefct/tracing-lib/README.md

 Every span has an internal context to keep track of its state.
 This context can be obtained to explicitly correlate spans.
 See [Propagation](#propagation) section.
 For example, imagine that you create the following nested spans (see an example in [Create Spans](#create-spans) section): `s1`, `s2` inside `s1` and `s3` inside `s2`.

-The tracer tree will have the following format:
+The trace tree will have the following format:

 ```
 s1 (span root)